OpenNebula/docs/source/integration_and_development/infrastructure_drivers_development/devel-nm.rst

 * /var/lib/one/remotes/vnm/fw/clean
 * /var/lib/one/remotes/vnm/fw/pre

-It performs the same action than Bridge driver but adding extra firewall check defined by security groups.
+It performs the same action than Bridge driver but adding extra iptables rules to implement the security groups of the VM.

 The Elastic Driver
 ================================================================================